adlnet/xAPI-Spec/xAPI.md

 	<tr><td>max</td><td>Decimal number greater than min (if present)</td><td>Cf. 'cmi.score.max'</td></tr>
 </table>

-###### Requirements

-* The Score Object SHOULD include 'scaled' if a logical percent based score is known.
-* The Score Object SHOULD NOT be used for scores relating to progress or completion.
-Consider using an extension from an extension profile instead.

 <a name="context"/>

 #### 4.1.6 Context

-###### Description
+###### Description:

 An optional field that provides a place to add contextual information to a statement.
-All properties are optional.
+All its field properties are optional.

 ###### Rationale

 The "context" field provides a place to add some contextual information to a statement.
-It can store information such as the instructor for an experience, if this experience happened as part of a team Activity, or how an experience fits into some broader activity.
+It can store information such as the instructor for an experience, if this experience happened as part of a team activity, or how an experience fits into some broader activity.

 ###### Details

-The following table contains the properties of the Context Object.

 <table border="1">
 <tr><th>property</th><th>type</th><th>description</th></tr>
 <tr>
 <td>registration</td>
 <td>UUID</td>
-<td>The registration that the statement is associated with.
+<td>The registration that the statement is associated with. <a href ="#Registration">See 4.1.6.1</a></td>

 </tr>
 <tr>